usernew20/lampscan/LAMPscan Manual.md

 - **Automated Nmap Scans**: The tool automates Nmap commands to perform comprehensive security scans.
 - **IPv6 Awareness**: Automatically detects and adjusts scans based on IPv6 support.
 - **Configurable Settings**: Allows customization through the `lampscan.conf` file.
+- **HTML Report Generation**: Generates detailed HTML reports with:
+  - **Summary of Findings**: Overview of open, closed, and filtered ports.
+  - **Detailed Vulnerability Information**: Links to CVE entries and mitigation suggestions.
+  - **Scan Environment Details**: Information on Nmap version, scripts used, and scanning host.
+- **Enhanced Error Handling**: Improved error messages and feedback for troubleshooting.
-- **Detailed Logging**: Saves logs with timestamps and log levels for easy analysis.
+- **Detailed Logging**: Consolidated logging with timestamps and log levels for easy analysis.

 ---